Janis-Rullis-IT/pc-server/SAS-SSD.md

 * SAS drives cannot be plugged into SATA controllers.

 There is a difference between the SAS and SATA connectors, and both includes power and data.
 On SATA drives, there is a separation between power and data, while with SAS drives it is unified.
 See figure:

+## Why SATA SSD?

+* Waaaay cheaper.
+Use in RAID 10 and have all the perks as in SAS but 10x cheaper.